fhiso/legacy-format/serialization-noTag.md

 #### Substructures

 The [line(s)](#line) encoding a structure's *tag*, *identifier*, and *payload* is followed immediately by an encoding of each of its substructures.
-The order of substructures of different URIs is arbitrary, but the order of substructures with the same URI MUST be preserved.
+The order of substructures of different IRIs is arbitrary, but the order of substructures with the same IRI MUST be preserved.

 {.example ...}
 The following are all equivalent: